Size ranking: 46th

 The ancient Greeks called this constellation Therion (Θηρίον), representing an unspecified wild animal, while the Romans called it Bestia, the Beast.
 It was visualized as impaled on a long pole called a thyrsus, held by the adjoining constellation of Centaurus, the Centaur.
 Consequently, the constellations of the Centaur and the animal were often regarded as a combined figure.

-is holding it out towards Ara, the altar, as though about to sacrifice it.
+holding it out towards Ara, the altar, as though about to sacrifice it.
+This

-This illustration is from the Uranographia of Johann Bode (1801).
+illustration is from Chart XV of the Uranographia of Johann Bode (1801).